 I love making recipes with oatmeal because it’s so affordable, healthy, and gluten-free!
-My chocolate orange cake is made with oatmeal as well as my oat flour pancakes!
-Both recipes make a great easy breakfast.
+My chocolate orange cake, overnight muesli, and oat flour pancakes are made with oatmeal, making them an easy fiber-packed breakfast.

 How to make protein balls